 Section 3.2: Mention the 1984 Preliminary Assessment and EPA’s 1986 listing of the site on the NPL, as they are significant actions in the regulatory history of the site.

-Comments Added to Report
+These items have been incorporated into the report.

 4. Section 4.1.1: a.
 In the “Phase A/Landfill” paragraph, add “(TS-SB-01 to TS-SB-08)” after “Eight soil borings”.
 In the next sentence, identify which borings were placed near residential buildings.

-Comments added to Report

-b.
+These items have been incorporated into the report.b.
 “Phase B/Soil Gas Screening” section: Add a citation to where the data described can be found; in this case, Table 4.

-Citation Added to Report
+These items have been incorporated into the report.

 5. Section 4.1.2: a.
 In the “Phase A/Landfill” paragraph, add “(FL-TT-01 through FL-TT-8)” after “Nine test excavations”.

-Edit Added to Report
+This edit has been completed.

 b.
 In the “Phase B/Landfill” sentence, add “(FL-TT-09 and FL-TT-10)” after “Two test excavations”.

-Edit Added to Report
+This edit has been completed.

 6. Section 4.2.4 and 7.1.2: The Freeway Transfer Station is listed as a potential landfill gas/soil vapor intrusion exposure pathway in Section 7.1.2, but the summary of landfill gas monitoring in Section 4.2.4 only describes methane concentrations, not volatiles.
 The U.S. Salt building(s), which overlie waste, would also seem to be a potential VI exposure pathway, but it/they are not included in Section 7.1.2.
 It is also not clear why neither the transfer station nor the U.S. Salt facility were investigated to see if a complete VI exposure pathway exists, because if they do exist, those would be among the most critical and immediate pathways to mitigate.

-MPCA will implement a vapor intrusion study at the Freeway Transfer building and U.S. Salt building starting in December 2019.
+MPCA will complete a vapor intrusion study at the Freeway Transfer building and U.S. Salt building starting in December 2019.
 7. Section 6.3: Compare concentrations of VOCs to vapor intrusion screening levels as well as drinking water and surface water criteria.

-Additional compilation and discussion referencing VOCs and vapor intrusion and drinking water and surface water criteria added to the report
+This comparison work was added to the report

 8. Section 7.2.1.2: The section describes a potential risk of leachate seepage from the landfill to the Minnesota River.
 Although it may be too early to determine if this is a current pathway, prior to Kramer Quarry’s dewatering (if dewatering started after waste was accepted at the landfill – is the onset of dewatering mentioned in the RI?), groundwater would have been in contact with the waste during normal conditions, and may have discharged into the Minnesota River periodically or continuously for some amount of time.
 Therefore the river needs to be investigated for potential impacts that may have resulted from historical contaminant discharge.